WVTY

-WVTY (92.1 FM, "92-1 VTY Country") is a country music-formatted radio station in Racine in the U.S. state of Wisconsin.
+WVTY (92.1 MHz "92.1 VTY Country") is a commercial FM radio station in Racine, Wisconsin.
 It serves Racine, Kenosha and Milwaukee's southern suburbs.
-WVTY is owned by David Magnum, through licensee Magnum Communications, Inc., along with sister stations WRJN and West Bend-based WIBD and WMBZ.
-Its studios are in Racine and the transmitter site is in Raymond (at the former transmitter site of WPXE-TV).
+WVTY airs a country music radio format and is co-programmed with sister station 92.5 WMBZ in West Bend.
+They are owned by David Magnum, through licensee Magnum Communications, Inc., along with WRYU in West Bend.